seatgeek/druzhba/README.rst

 production/transactional databases to your data warehouse.

 A Druzhba pipeline connects one or more source databases to a target database.
-It _pulls_ data incrementally from each configured source table and writes to a target table (which is automatically created in most cases), tracking incremental state and history in the target database.
-Druzhba may also be configured to pull from a SQL query, which supports Jinja templating of some pipeline metadata.
+It *pulls* data incrementally from each configured source table and writes to a target table (which is automatically created in most cases), tracking incremental state and history in the target database.
+Druzhba may also be configured to pull using custom SQL, which supports Jinja templating of pipeline metadata.

 In a typical deployment, Druzhba serves the extract and load steps of an ELT pipeline, although it is capable of limited in-flight transformations through custom extract SQL.